BPSB/combine-p-values-discrete/paper.md

 However, as a side product, our module contains weighted versions of popular combining methods that may be of interest to researchers combining continuous tests.

 # Acknowledgements

+I am grateful to I. Wielert for constructive comments on earlier versions of this manuscript and the documentation.

 # References